aprs434/payload-counter/README.md

 Here is the official [`pyboard.py` documentation](https://docs.micropython.org/en/latest/reference/pyboard.py.html).

-## Installing the Payload Counter Firmwware
+## Installing the Payload Counter Firmware
 Here is how the firmware scripts `main.py` and `ulora.py` are copied to the device flash drive, called `:`.

 ```bash